K XIV-class submarine: Design

-The K XIV-class submarines were the last designs of J.J. van der Struyff, a submarine designer and engineer of the Royal Netherlands Navy.
-The submarines of the K XIV-class were fully riveted and their pressure hull were made of 14 mm thick steel.
+The K XIV class submarines were the last submarine design made by Johannes van der Struijf, at the time chief engineer of the Royal Netherlands Navy.
+They were a improved and englarged version of his previous K XI design.
+The submarines of the K XIV class were fully riveted and their pressure hull were made of 14 mm thick steel.
 To increase their seaworthiness the pressure hull was plated with 3 mm thick steel.
-As a consequence the K XVII was 200 ton heavier than the submarines in the previous class, the K XI-class submarines.
-However, this did allow the submarines of the K XIV-class to dive as deep as 80 to 100 meters, while withstanding the enormous water pressure.
+As a consequence the K XVII was 200 ton heavier than the submarines in the previous class, the K XI class submarines.
+However, this did allow the submarines of the K XIV class to dive as deep as 80 meters, while withstanding the enormous water pressure.
 Between the plating and the pressure hull there was room for the ballast tanks, fuel tanks, anchor, torpedo tubes and more.